sbacic/react-wizard/README.md

 A number representing the current optional step.
 If undefined, no optional page is shown.

+`isFirst`

+Whether the current step is the first step in the Wizard.

+`isLast`

+Whether the current step is the last step in the Wizard.

 ## Development

 1. Clone the repository: